 Risk assessments should be updated as necessary, distributed to all Group members who should complete the personal risk assessment form.

 It is important that Conveners are aware that guidance issued by the Government, U3A and National bodies may change at any time.
-There are no hard and fast date for easing restrictions but the 4 stage plan does provide a focus.
-It is vital that Conveners keep up to date with such changes.

 Risk assessment checklists